js-dxtools/webpack-validator/README.md

 [![travis build](https://img.shields.io/travis/jonathanewerner/webpack-validator.svg?style=flat-square)](https://travis-ci.org/jonathanewerner/webpack-validator)
 [![codecov.io](https://img.shields.io/codecov/c/github/jonathanewerner/webpack-validator.svg?style=flat-square)](https://codecov.io/github/jonathanewerner/webpack-validator?branch=master)

-Writing webpack configs is a brittle and error-prone.
+Writing webpack configs is brittle and error-prone.
 This package provides a [joi](https://github.com/hapijs/joi) object schema for webpack configs.
-This gets you a) static type safety and b) "semantic" validations such as "`module.loaders.loader` and `module.loaders.loaders` can not be used simultaneously" or "`module.loaders.query` can only be used with `module.loaders.loader`, not with `module.loaders.loaders`".
+This gets you a) static type safety and b) semantic validations such as "`module.loaders.loader` and `module.loaders.loaders` can not be used simultaneously" or "`module.loaders.query` can only be used with `module.loaders.loader`, not with `module.loaders.loaders`".

 **Note**: This is a work in progress.
 You're very welcome to give [feedback](https://github.com/jonathanewerner/webpack-validator/issues) & [PR's](https://github.com/jonathanewerner/webpack-validator).